PRX/Porter/CONTRIBUTING.md

 ### Execution Overview

-**Input:** Job execution input provided by the end user as raw JSON (via SNS, EventBridge, etc).
+**Input:** Job execution input is provided by the end user as raw JSON (via SNS, EventBridge, etc).
 The format is covered in detail in the [README](https://github.com/PRX/Porter/blob/master/README.md).
 The input is normalized to ensure that certain properties exist.
 This allows properties to be optional in the job input, even when the state machine definition requires them to exist.
+Normalization can also be used to support deprecated properties to preserve backwards compatibility.
 As soon as the input has been normalized, callbacks are sent inform the client that the job was recieved.

 **Pre-processing:** While the heart of any given job execution is the individual tasks that are passed in, there are a number of things that happen in the state maching prior to the tasks starting (including the previously mentioned normalization).
 The source file is downloaded and a copy is created in the artifact S3 bucket.
 This is the file that tasks will do their work against.
 It's helpful to reliably know what the type of the source file is, so some number of bytes of the artifact are examined to detect the file type with a high degree of accuracy.
 This information is available to subsequent states as both a MIME type and the common extension of the determined type.